ixofoundation/ixo-blockchain/x/project/spec/02_messages.md

 | SenderDid  | `did.Did`             | Sender account DID
 | ProjectDid | `did.Did`             | Sender's Project DID
 | Data       | `CreateEvaluationDoc` | Evalution Doc for the project

-This message is expected to fail if:
-- Project doc having DID ProjectDid does not exist
-- Project is not in status STARTED
-- Claim with ClaimId (in Data) does not exist
-- Claim with ClaimId (in Data) is not in status Pending (status `0`)
-- Oracle fee is present in project fees map, and ixo address, node (relayer) address, or sender (oracle) address cannot be found, or if payment cannot be processed
-- SenderDid is empty or invalid
-- ProjectDid is empty or invalid

 ```go
 type MsgCreateEvaluation struct {